khaledelhannat/growingSlides/README.md

 # Growing Slides
-#### Simple cool slideshow project that allows you to extend the slides with a cool animations.
+#### Simple cool slideshow.
+When you click on one of the slides, it expands and collapses the other slides with a lovely motion.

 ## Give it a visit from <a href="https://khaledelhannat.github.io/growingSlides/">here</a> :)